dongdozizi/SimulatingRollerCoaster/README.md

 This assignment is intended as a hands-on introduction to OpenGL and programming in three dimensions.
 It teaches the OpenGL's core profile and shader-based programming.
 The provided starter gives the functionality to initialize GLUT, read and write a JPEG image, handle mouse and keyboard input, and display one triangle to the screen.
 You must write code to handle camera transformations, transform the landscape (translate/rotate/scale), and render the heightfield.
 You must also write a shader to perform geometry smoothing and re-color the terrain accordingly.
 Please see the OpenGL Programming Guide for information, or OpenGL.org.

+## Basic features

+- Render the points mode.
+- Render the Lines mode.
+- Render the Triangles mode.
+- Render the smooth triangle mode and can scale and exponentiate the height in this mode.
+- Scale, translate and rotate the heightfield.

 ## Extra Credits

+- Use element arrays and glDrawElements to save the memory (Write helper class ebo.h and ebo.cpp in openGLHelper).
+- Support color (ImageIO::getBytesPerPixel == 3) in input heightfield images (Convert the RGB to grayscale by using formula in https://docs.opencv.org/4.x/de/d25/imgproc_color_conversions.html).
+- Render wireframe on top of solid triangles (use glPolygonOffset to avoid z-buffer fighting).
+- Color the vertices based on color values taken from another image of equal size (The color of the pixel in heightfield is the same pixel in the heightmap).
+- Texturemap the surface with an arbitrary image (Using glTexImage2D).
+- When using key "4", color the surface using the JetColorMap function, in the vertex shader.
+Speficially, change the grayscale color x to JetColorMap(x).
+- Can not only move the object but also moving the camera position and change the focus vector.
+- Can support image size that height and width are not the same.

 ## Main Files Description
  - README.md - Introduction of the project